Modern Couples at the Barbican – ReviewJanuary 31, 2019

 Many Many Modern Couples

-And finally, some people appear more than once with different partners.
+And finally in Modern Couples, some people appear more than once with different partners.
 Ben Nicholson is paired with Winifred Nicholson, his first wife, and with Barbara Hepworth, his second.
 Max Ernst is there with Dorothea Tanning and also Leonora Carrington.
 I had honestly expected about eight straightforward artist couples, but it’s all much more complicated than that.

 The Mahler Doll